 connection to the natural landscape and foster a responsibility for public areas by removing invasive weeds and restoring habitats with native plants.
 The Weed Warriors program empowers community volunteers to help shape the environmental health of their public

 places.
 We encourage everyone to get involved and become part of

 Our Past, Present and Future

 Weed Warriors launched their first project in February of 2008 with the massive ivy removal and habitat restoration of the Newcastle Historical Cemetery.
-Since 2008, volunteers have removed various species of invasive noxious weeds in many locations, reaching over an impressive amount of volunteer time totaling a 7,860.75 hours through 2013.
+Since 2008, volunteers have removed various species of invasive noxious weeds in many locations, reaching over an impressive amount of volunteer time totaling a 8,452.25 hours through May of 2014.

 Weed Warriors will continue the battle against non-native weeds in public places by supporting communities and jurisdictions through weed removal and restoration projects.
 We welcome all who are interested in a healthy environment to participate in Weed Warrior stewardship and restoration projects, attend meetings and events, and help with educational outreaches.
 Youths fulfilling community service for school requirements are encouraged to participate and give their volunteer time to local stewardship projects.

 Our Esteemed Volunteers